-- Domino’s are trialling drones for their delivery process.
+Domino’s are trialing drones for their delivery process.
 Although not lifesaving, the idea is similar to that of those used in remote areas, delivering the product as quickly and as hot as possible.

-- Drones are going to revolutionise the farming world, allowing farmers to view all their field whilst drinking a cup of tea.
+Drones are going to revolutionize the farming world, allowing farmers to view all their field whilst drinking a cup of tea.
 The drone gives them a view of their field including damaged crops and those ready to harvest.

 Now, as we know, these style devices are facing huge media coverage and seem to be involved in a lot of accidents and major situations.